grzegorzmazur/yacas/docs/reference_manual/lists.rst

    append an entry at the end of a list

-   :param list: list to append ``expr`` to
-   :param expr: expression to append to the list

    The expression ``expr`` is appended at the end of ``list`` and the resulting list is returned.